Dioctria hyalipennis: Description

 The upper head and vertex are shiny black.
 The lower face has a silvery-white pile.
 The mystax is white and the short proboscis black.
 The antennae appears Y-shaped with the segments about equal in length.
 They are black with short black hair.
 The neck is obvious and the thorax is raised or humped.
 It is black with two long indented lines and a faint covering of light yellow pile.
 Segment 2 (scutellum) is small with a line of yellow pile at the base.
 The thorax sides have a wide stripe of whitish pollen extending along the thorax down to the front leg.

 The wings are hyaline, but appear darker when folded over the body.
 The veins are brown.
 Halteres light yellow.
 The front and middle legs are mostly yellow with black streaks on the top side and dark tips.
 The feet are black with grey piles and yellow spines and toes.
 The hind legs are black with a swollen 1st foot segment.

 The abdomen is shining black.
 The lower margin of segments has a thin whitish line.
 The first 4 male segments are very narrow and constricted (appear wavy); the last few segments gradually widen to the tip.
 Female abdomen flat on top side, rounded and orange on the underside; much wider and thicker than male, but shorter.

+Identification

+Difficult to distinguish from other Dioctria.
+Wolff, Gebel and Geller-Grimm (2021), Majer (1997), van den Broek (1979), Stubbs and Drake (2001) all provide keys, descriptions and illustrations.
+Older works are also useful eg. Seguy (1920), Verrall (1909), Oldroyd (1969).